tutam1232/project-AMS/README.md

 # Project ASM

 ## Introduce
-Contains some small Python projects from "Applied Mathematics and Statistics" course at FIT-HCMUS.
+Some small Python projects from "Applied Mathematics and Statistics" course at FIT-HCMUS.

 ## File and Folder
 ### File